kohler/hotcrp/devel/apidoc/submissions.md

 The `p` request parameter is optional.
 If it is unset, HotCRP uses the `pid` from the supplied JSON.
-If both the `p` parameter and the JSON `pid` property are present, however, then they must match.
+If both the `p` parameter and the JSON `pid` property are present, they must match.

 To test a modification, supply a `dry_run=1` parameter.
 This will test the uploaded JSON but make no changes to the database.